Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Related Work

 \subsection{Data Attribution Methods}

-Data attribution concerns how to evaluate the value of individual data points; therefore, it is different from other explanation methods, such as feature attribution methods like LIME or SHAP \citep{NIPS2017_7062,ribeiro2016should}.
-Unlike traditional interpretability methods that interrogate the internal state of a frozen model, data attribution quantifies the model's behavior change if specific training instances were removed, modified, or re-weighted \citep{jia2019towards}.
+Data attribution methods quantify the model's behavior change if specific training instances were removed, modified, or re-weighted \citep{jia2019towards}.
+Data attribution evaluates the utility of individual training samples, fundamentally differing from feature attribution methods like LIME or SHAP \citep{NIPS2017_7062,ribeiro2016should}.
 The stakes of this inquiry have risen sharply with the deployment of Generative AI.
-Beyond model debugging, attribution now serves as the technical substrate for resolving copyright disputes, enabling machine unlearning of toxic content \citep{yao2024machine}, and calculating fair compensation for content creators \citep{grynbaum2023times}.
+For example, OpenAI was accused for deleting its ChatGPT training data to disguise the value of publisher (including NYT) data after being sued for copyright violations \citep{Salman2024_OpenAI_Deleted_TrainingData}.
+Attribution now serves as the technical substrate for resolving copyright disputes, enabling machine unlearning of toxic content \citep{yao2024machine}, and calculating fair compensation for content creators \citep{grynbaum2023times}.

 Data attribution methods generally fall into two categories: retraining-based and gradient-based \citep{deng2025survey}.
-Foundational approaches like the Data Shapley Value \citep{ghorbani2019data} provide a theoretically rigorous framework for fair valuation but are computationally prohibitive for large models, as they require retraining the model on exponentially many subsets.
-To circumvent retraining, Influence Functions (IF) utilize a first-order Taylor expansion to approximate the effect of a data point on the model parameters \citep{koh2017understanding}.
+Foundational approaches like the Data Shapley Value \citep{ghorbani2019data} provide a theoretically rigorous framework for fair valuation but are computationally prohibitive for large models, as they require retraining the model on a combinatorial set of data samples.
+To circumvent retraining, Influence Functions (IF) utilizes a first-order Taylor expansion to approximate the effect of data on the model parameters \citep{koh2017understanding}.
 Formally, the influence of a training point $z$ on a test point $z_{test}$ is computed via the Inverse Hessian-Vector Product (IHVP).
-This geometric approach captures not just the directional alignment of gradients, but also the curvature of the loss landscape, effectively down-weighting redundant data in flat directions and rewarding novel data in curved directions.
+This geometric approach captures not just the directional alignment of gradients, but also the curvature of the loss landscape, effectively down-weighting redundant data in curved (high-curvature) directions and rewarding novel data in flat (low-curvature) directions.